Get a feel for our events and community by pursuing our past offerings.

 - Large group meditation and intentional movement exercises

-Check in with your small group and new community all week long.
+Checkins with small groups and new communities all week long.